ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 ## Sequence Patterns

-_Sequence patterns_ let you match sequence types (like lists, tuples, etc.) by their contents.
+_Sequence patterns_ match sequence types (like lists, tuples, etc.) by their contents.
 They look much like unpacking assignments.
 By placing subpatterns in square brackets `[...]` or parentheses `(...)`, you can match on the length of the sequence and the patterns of each element.
 This is a powerful way to destructure sequence data.